-When Scott told me a few weeks ago in a private message on twitter that Trey Ratcliff might be coming to New York to host a photowalk I was ecstatic.
-I made sure that my afternoon schedule was cleared so that I could hop the train from Princeton Junction to World Trade Center.
+When Scott told me a few weeks ago in a private message on Twitter that Trey Ratcliff might be coming to New York to host a photowalk, I was ecstatic.
+I made sure that my afternoon schedule was cleared so that I could hop the train from Princeton Junction to the World Trade Center.
 I knew it was going to be a crowded affair.
-Trey is a popular photographer.
+Trey is a well-known popular photographer.

-We met up on Courtland Street near the World Trade Center but the first group to arrive were chased off by the police so we regrouped around the block.
-I thought this was strange behaviour until I realised we standing in Occupy Wall Street territory and a few hundred people with cameras might have seemed like "trouble".
+We met up on Courtland Street near the World Trade Center, but the first group to arrive were chased off by the police, so we regrouped around the block.
+I thought this was strange behaviour by the police until I realised we standing in Occupy Wall Street territory and a few hundred people with cameras might have seemed like "trouble".

 We slowly made our way down Broadway.
-Trey would stop, setup his tripod and teach.
-I find it incredible how much he is able to do for the community of photographers.
-I assume he must have been tired after hopping off a plane from New Zealand but he never showed it.
+Trey would stop, set up his tripod and teach.
+I find it incredible how much he can do for the community of photographers.
+I assume he must have been tired after hopping off a plane from New Zealand but never showed it.
 He remained patient and gracious.
 We stopped for a bit in Bowling Green before finally making it to the waterfront at Battery Park.

 I hung out and chatted with photographers from New York and New Jersey.
-I discovered some of them, like Daryl Meek lived less than ten miles from my home and made some new contacts.
-Later in the evening, a small group of us snuck away to Ulysses' on Peal Street for some food and drink with Trey.
-I didn't get the chance to talk to Trey directly — the group was just too large — but I had a great time.
+I discovered some of them, like Daryl Meek, lived less than ten miles from my home and made some new contacts.
+Later in the evening, a small group of us snuck away to Ulysses' on Peal Street for some food and drink.
+I didn't get the chance to talk to Trey directly because the group was just too large, but I had a great time.